jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 	@@iterator() {method}: produces an Iterator
 ```

-If you recall from "Built-in Symbols" in Chapter 2, `@@iterator` is the special built-in symbol representing the method that can produce iterator(s) for the object.
+If you recall from "Built-In Symbols" in Chapter 2, `@@iterator` is the special built-in symbol representing the method that can produce iterator(s) for the object.

 #### IteratorResult